Dabhade

-Dabhade (Pronunciation: [d̪abʱaːɖe]) is a Koli and Maratha clan found largely in Maharashtra, India.
-They were originally centered on Talegaon Dabhade (in present-day Maharashtra), but became the Maratha chiefs of Gujarat.
-A family belonging to the Dabhade clan held the hereditary title of senapati (commander-in-chief) and several jagirs in Gujarat until 1751.
+Dabhade (Pronunciation: [d̪abʱaːɖe]) surname signifies Maratha clan found largely in Maharashtra, India.
+The Maratha Dabhades were originally centered on Talegaon Dabhade (in present-day Maharashtra), but became the chiefs of Gujarat.
+They held the hereditary title of Senapati (commander-in-chief) and several jagirs in Gujarat until 1751.
 That year, Umabai Dabhade and her relatives were arrested for a rebellion against the Peshwa, and were stripped of their titles.